Accessible Montjuic Cable Car Barcelona

 Your Hola Barcelona Travel Card is also valid for travel on the Montjuïc Funicular.

-If access to accessible toilets is not an issue for you, then simply turn RIGHT as you exit the Parc de Montjuïc station, and you will immediately see the ramp leading up to the Montjuïc Cable Car station next door [MAP] (the Montjuïc Funicular will arrive at the lighter coloured building on the right of that picture, and the Montjuïc Cable Car leaves from the building on the left).
+If access to accessible toilets is not an issue for you when you arrive at the top of the Montjuïc Funicular (and the bottom of the Montjuïc Cable Car), then simply turn RIGHT as you exit the Parc de Montjuïc station, and you will immediately see the ramp leading up to the Montjuïc Cable Car station next door [MAP] (the Montjuïc Funicular will arrive at the lighter coloured building on the RIGHT of that picture, and the Montjuïc Cable Car leaves from the more modern building on the LEFT).

-However, if you reckon that you will need access to a toilet in the next hour or two, then turn LEFT; trundle down to the first pedestrian crossing; after crossing here (dropped kerbs), turn LEFT again; and head down to the accessible Fundació Joan Miró.
-As well as some amazing modern art, and stupendous views of Barcelona – you will also find accessible toilets here.
+a.
+Turn LEFT; trundle down to the first pedestrian crossing; after crossing here (dropped kerbs), turn LEFT again; and head down to the accessible Fundació Joan Miró.
+As well as some amazing modern art, and stupendous views of Barcelona – you will also find accessible toilets here; or

 Then simply retrace your steps back to the Montjuïc Cable Car station.

-3: If they’ll let you board the Montjuïc Cable Car (they don’t always – some wheelchairs just look too heavy) – only then should you buy a ticket (your Hola Barcelona Travel Card is not valid for travel on the Montjuïc Cable Car though).
+3: If they’ll let you board the Montjuïc Cable Car (they don’t always – some wheelchairs just look too heavy) – only then should you buy a ticket.
+Your Hola Barcelona Travel Card is not valid for travel on the Montjuïc Cable Car though (so you will have to buy a ticket here).

 The outward journey goes directly up to the Montjuïc Castle/Castell stop though (which you don’t want – unless you’re OK with the cobbles up there).
-So just stay on, until the second stop at Mirador (which is actually on the return journey back down the hill).
+So just stay on, until the second stop at Mirador (which is actually on the way back down the hill).

 6: The bus from here (bus number 150) would appear to give you two options for returning to central Barcelona: remain on the bus until the end of the line at Plaça d’Espanya, or get off midway at the Parc de Montjuïc stop, and take the Montjuïc Funicular train back down to Paral·lel metro station.

 However, the metro station at Plaça d’Espanya is one of the few metro stations in Barcelona that is NOT accessible yet.
-So, you really have just the one option:
+So, you really have just the one option if you are coming back down on the bus:

 GET OFF THE BUS AT THE PARC DE MONTJUIC STOP [MAP].

-7: Regardless of whether you took bus 150 here, or returned on the cable car, go back down to Paral·lel metro station on the Montjuïc Funicular (your Hola Barcelona Travel Card is valid for this journey too).
+7: Regardless of whether you took bus 150 here, or returned on the cable car, go back down to Paral·lel metro station on the Montjuïc Funicular (your Hola Barcelona Travel Card is valid for this part of the journey too).

 More....